 This Chicken Chili recipe is a lighter version of the classic comfort food - Chili con Carne.
+Juicy chicken and tender white beans are simmered to perfection in a rich and flavorful broth!
+Perfect comfort food that will make you crave for seconds.

-Enjoy each mouthful of flavorful chicken chunks and tender white beans in a rich and zesty broth.
 It is a quick and easy one-pot meal full of warm and comforting flavors.

 Homemade Chili Made With Chicken

 Cold weather means it's finally Chili season!
 We all love a steaming bowl of traditional beef Chili made of chunky meat and red kidney beans.
 They are especially good to have on a cold frosty night with their soul-warming flavors and aroma.